 Complaint regarding another child.
 Please speak to the class teacher.
-Complaint regarding a school policy or Please speak to the Assistant/Deputy procedure Headteacher Complaint regarding a member of staff Please speak to the Headteacher who may delegate this to a member of SLT Complaint regarding a member of the Local Please e-mail the clerk to the LGB Governing Body Complaint regarding the Headteacher Please e-mail the clerk to the LGB Complaint regarding the Chair of Governors Please e-mail the clerk to the LGB Complaint regarding the Trust Please contact complaints@reach2.org
+Complaint regarding a school policy or procedure Please speak to the Year Group Lead/Assistant/Deputy Headteacher Complaint regarding a member of staff Please speak to the Headteacher who may delegate this to a member of SLT, Inclusion Team or Year Group Lead Complaint regarding a member of the Local Governing Please e-mail the clerk to the LGB via the school office.
+Body Complaint regarding the Headteacher Please e-mail the Chair of Governors via the school office.
+Complaint regarding the Chair of Governors Please e-mail the clerk to the LGB via the school office Complaint regarding the Trust Please contact complaints@reach2.org